How Nonprofits Can Use Google Analytics for Virtual Fundraisers

 - Accept the terms of service and conditions.

 - Copy the provided Google Analytics tracking code script and add it to your website.
 (Your nonprofit website builder or CMS should be able to provide additional guidance for this step.)

 Google Analytics can sometimes take a few hours to get fully up and running.
 Once it is in working order, you can log back into your Google Analytics account to get a detailed report of what users are doing when they visit your website.

 Don’t waste your Google Ads Grant!

 Use this Free Campaign Planner to organize your nonprofit’s campaigns, plan keywords, and save valuable time.

-With Google Analytics, planning, measuring, and tracking your campaigns will become easier over time, leading to improved outreach and a more optimized home website.
+Google Analytics can help your team gather and identify key data points for improving your website and virtual fundraisers.
+Planning, measuring, and tracking your campaigns will become easier over time, leading to improved outreach and a more optimized website.
+Good luck!